opalsecurity/terraform-provider-opal/docs/resources/owner.md

 Required:

 - `id` (String) The ID of the user.

-Read-Only:

-- `email` (String) The email of the user.
-- `first_name` (String) The first name of the user.
-- `full_name` (String) The full name of the user.
-- `last_name` (String) The last name of the user.
-- `position` (String) The position of the user.

-# Limitations
-- Currently, Opal users can not be managed or read from the terraform provider.
-You will need to get User IDs from the Opal web app URLs.
-- [Linked audit and reviewer channels](https://docs.opal.dev/docs/5526194-slack#linked-reviewer-and-audit-channels) cannot be managed from the terraform provider.

 Please [file a ticket](https://github.com/opalsecurity/terraform-provider-opal/issues) to discuss use cases that are not yet supported in the provider.